 It is so easy to get comfortable with your job and push through certain situations.
-When you have been doing a job for a long time, you can sometimes push the issue.
-It is very important to always go back to your training and follow the best protocol for all involved.
+When you have been doing a job for a long time, you may get the urge to push the issue.
+When it comes to mud, don't!
+It is very important to always go back to your training and follow the best protocols.

 See how this toolbox talk works in the app